Ukrainian Ground Forces: Uniforms

-The Ukrainian Army unveiled its new uniforms on 24 August 2016 (Independence Day of Ukraine).
-The new uniforms are modeled on British military styles, having a modern pixelated digital camouflage pattern.
+The Ukrainian army unveiled its new uniforms on 24 August 2016 (Independence Day of Ukraine).
+The new uniforms are modeled on British military styles, having a modern pixelated digital camouflage pattern, called the MM-14 pattern.
 They also incorporate details from the uniforms worn by the Ukrainian People's Army.
 The new cap includes an insignia of a Ukrainian Cossack grasping a cross.